 Though DIILD can cause difficulty breathing, inflammation and fibrosis, the risk sometimes only becomes apparent after the drugs have been in use for some years.

 Though the team say clinicians are hindered because most of the papers they reviewed were of low or very low quality.
-Between 4.1 and 12.4 million cases of DIILD per year were reported worldwide accord to the review.
+Between 4.1 and 12.4 cases of DIILD per million per year were reported worldwide accord to the review.

 And the review also found that DIILD accounted for around 3–5% of all interstitial lung disease cases.